 - The SAR wind speed is now globally unbiased compared the wind speeds from the model and the other altimeters.
 The standard deviation of the difference (SDD) between SAR and model wind speeds is as good as that of other altimeters. - The PLRM wind speed has also improved and it is now globally unbiased.
 The SDD with respect to the model reduced considerably during Cycle 012.
-However, gradual increase (mainly in the Southern Hemisphere) was witnessed during Cycle 013 but has plateaued at about 1.2 m/s until it started to increase again recently. - Sentinel-3 slightly underestimates small SWH (below ~ 2m) and overestimates high wave heights (above ~ 4 m).
-The former has been improved recently.
-A fine tune may be needed to alleviate the overestimation at high wave heights. - The SWH product is slightly lower and noisier than that from the model and the other altimeters.
+However, gradual increase (mainly in the Southern Hemisphere) was witnessed during Cycle 013 but has plateaued at about 1.2 m/s until it started to increase again recently (from Cycle 018 onward). - Sentinel-3 slightly overestimates high wave heights (especially those in excess of ~ 4 m) with respect to the model and the in-situ measurements.
+A fine tune may be needed to alleviate the overestimation at high wave heights.